 That won't happen if you prepare yourself first by practicing at least 3-4 different scripts beforehand, of course, keeping note of the requirements too!

-Video prospecting can be an art form as long as one adequately prepares themselves ahead of time while also understanding how vital having good script writing skills are.
+Video prospecting can be an art form as long as one adequately prepares themselves ahead of time.